 BridgeScan® is IPC’s comprehensive bridge deck and bridge approach way inspection service.

 IPC has put together a comprehensive bridge condition assessment service that utilizes the latest Non-Destructive Testing (NDT) technologies and robotics to locate and quantify concrete deterioration, delamination and debonding, cover thickness, identify rebar patterns and sizing, locate and monitor crack progression and produce advanced proprietary condition assessment reports.
+This is not just GPR but interpretation that goes way beyond current ground penetrating radar inspections

 This is similar to a patient who delays getting a chest X-ray until feeling sick and symptoms are obvious.
 At that late stage, the x-ray reveals a mass that leads to a diagnosis of stage 4 cancer.
 Had the x-ray occurred earlier, the cancer could have been detected at an early stage when it was curable.
 Deterioration within a bridge is similar to a progressive disease like cancer.
 If caught early, the deterioration can be more cost-effectively repaired, thereby extending the service life of the structure.